-Question 5b

-Do you agree with the proposed exception which would permit disability discrimination in relation to financial and insurance arrangements only where the act is reasonable having regard to statistics or actuarial data?

-Question 5c

-Do you agree with the proposed exception which would permit disability discrimination in relation to sport and competitions as long as the act is consistent with the rules of international sporting organisations?
+Question 5b Do you agree with the proposed exception which would permit disability discrimination in relation to financial and insurance arrangements only where the act is reasonable having regard to statistics or actuarial data?
+Yes No Please give any reasons for your response.
+Question 5c Do you agree with the proposed exception which would permit disability discrimination in relation to sport and competitions as long as the act is consistent with the rules of international sporting organisations?
+No Yes Please give any reasons for your response.